Religious Accommodations and Class Attendance

 Once a student has registered for a class, the student is expected to examine the course syllabus for potential conflicts with holy days and to notify the instructor by the end of the first week of classes of any conflicts that may require an absence (including any required additional preparation/travel time).
 The student is also expected to remind the faculty member in advance of the missed class, and to make arrangements in advance (with the faculty member) to make up any missed work or in-class material within a reasonable amount of time.

-If a student and course instructor cannot agree on an accommodation, the student may bring the matter to the Department Chair for a decision.
-Additional resources in resolving disagreements over accommodations include the University Chaplain, the Center for Multicultural Excellence, and the Office of Diversity and Equal Opportunity.
+If a student and course instructor cannot agree on an accommodation, the student may bring the matter to the department chair for a decision.
+Additional resources in resolving disagreements over accommodations include the University Chaplain, the Center for Multicultural Excellence, and the Office of Equal Opportunity.
 If there is still no agreement, the student may bring the matter to the school or college dean’s office, where a final decision will be made.
-Students who believe they have been discriminated against on the basis of religion by the denial of a requested religious accommodation may contact the Office of Diversity and Equal Opportunity to learn about filing a discrimination complaint.
+Students who believe they have been discriminated against on the basis of religion by the denial of a requested religious accommodation may contact the Office of Equal Opportunity to learn about filing a discrimination complaint.